AICA applications

 If application-specific state logic or graph structure is hard-coded into one or more components, those components cease to be modular or re-usable for other applications.
 If, instead, the application logic is hard-coded in one main executable program, usually according to some state machine paradigm, this in turn generally undermines the modern concepts of abstraction and dynamic reconfiguration that ROS 2 tools provide.

-To address this challenge, the AICA framework includes at its core a generalized execution process known as the Dynamic State Engine which dynamically manages component and controller states according to a declarative and easily reconfigurable application description.
+To address this challenge, AICA Core includes a generalized execution process known as the Event Engine which dynamically manages component and controller states according to a declarative and easily reconfigurable application description.

-The Dynamic State Engine (DSE) is responsible for managing the states of all the elements of an AICA application.
+The Event Engine (EE) is responsible for managing the states of all the elements of an AICA application.

 An AICA application is an interconnected graph of components, controllers and hardware interfaces.
 Components process data in a periodic step function and transfer data as signals to other components and controllers.
 Hardware interfaces are drivers that connect controllers to robots.

-The DSE manages the application state using events, which are used to reconfigure parameters, load or unload components, manage component lifecycle states, trigger specific service actions and more.
+The EE manages the application state using events, which are used to reconfigure parameters, load or unload components, manage component lifecycle states, trigger specific service actions and more.

 Declarative application descriptions